-WASHINGTON, D.C. -- The U.S. Department of Homeland Security's Federal Emergency Management Agency announced that federal disaster aid has been made available to the District of Columbia to supplement the district and local recovery efforts in the area affected by Hurricane Sandy during the period of October 26 to October 31, 2012.
+WASHINGTON, D.C. – The U.S. Department of Homeland Security's Federal Emergency Management Agency announced that federal disaster aid has been made available to the District of Columbia to supplement local recovery efforts in the area affected by a snowstorm during the period of January 22-23, 2016.

-Federal funding is also available on a cost-sharing basis for hazard mitigation measures in the District of Columbia.
+Federal funding is available on a cost-sharing basis for hazard mitigation measures for the District of Columbia.

-Jack Schuback has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Schuback said additional designations may be made at a later date if requested by the district and warranted by the results of further damage assessments.
+Donald L. Keldsen has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Keldsen said additional designations may be made at a later date if requested by the District and warranted by the results of further damage assessments.

 FEMA’s mission is to support our citizens and first responders to ensure that as a nation we work together to build, sustain, and improve our capability to prepare for, protect against, respond to, recover from, and mitigate all hazards.